-$$V'(\theta) \leq \beta \frac{V(\theta)}{\theta} \text{ for all } \theta \in (0,1) \, .$$ with state-dependent control constraints to address this problem, but this would require a distinct approach.
-Here, we restrict ourselves to a numerical solution of the problem and display a typical solution in Figure 3.
+$$V'(heta) \leq eta rac{V(heta)}{ heta} \quad ext{for all } heta \in (0, 1).$$

+As this problem is nonlinear in V', we can no longer appeal to a version of the comparison result that we developed in Proposition 1.
+As discussed earlier in Section 5.3, we could pursue a nonstandard version of the Pontryagin maximum principle with statedependent control constraints to address this problem, but this would require a distinct approach.
+Here, we restrict ourselves to a numerical solution of the problem and display a typical solution in Figure 4.
 The progressive solution has the same qualitative form as the corresponding optimal dynamic mechanism (see Proposition 9 in Bergemann and Strack (2015)).
-In particular, high initial types face a lower threshold for receiving the good at later times (see the bottom left illustration of Figure 3).
+In particular, high initial types face a lower threshold for receiving the good at later times (see the bottom left illustration of Figure 4).
 In contrast to the case without production cost, no agent now consumes the object forever and the seller never provides the object when the value falls below the marginal cost of production.
 Low types are again indifferent between entering the contract immediately and delaying.
-In equilibrium, they enter the contract immediately upon arrival and consume in the future above a threshold φ which exceeds their initial value.
+In equilibrium, they enter the contract immediately upon arrival and consume in the future above a threshold φ that exceeds their initial value.
 Intuitively, by having the buyers enter the contract immediately, the seller can provide them with the same expected utility at a lower cost, as she only provides them with the object when their value is sufficiently high.